d3x0r/STFRPhysics/Curvature.md

 https://github.com/d3x0r/STFRPhysics/blob/master/3d/src/lnQuatTest.js   - displaying the results of the internals...

-There is a older test project in 'src/dual-quat.js' and a 'index.html' sort of project.
+There is a older test project in 'src/dual-quat.js' and a 'src/index.html' sort of project; some of the comments there have historical signficance.

 ## why?
 How?